What is a Centre for Doctoral Training?

 You will receive additional funding over your 4 year PhD to enable you to attend conferences and summer schools all over the world.

 Funding will be available to fund a collaborative project which is sourced by you with the help of your supervisor.
-The project can be linked to your research or you can choose to venture into a different area and increase your knowledge and international network of colleagues.
+The project can be UK-based or international; it can be linked to your research or you can choose to venture into a different area – either way, you will increase your knowledge and network of collaborators.

 There will be an amount of funds held by your supervisor for research consumables and equipment.